metricly/hugo-www-site/content/blog/posts/2017/01-25_view-manage-individual-aws-ec2-costs.md

 Exploring Individual AWS EC2 Costs
 ----------------------------------

-To solve this issue, [Metricly](/product) offers a [detailed EC2 cost report](https://help.netuitive.com/Content/Reports/ec2_cost_report.htm) that offers five different views of the cost *and* utilization of your EC2 instances.
+To solve this issue, [Metricly](/aws-cost-tool) offers a detailed EC2 cost report that offers several different views of the cost *and* utilization of your EC2 instances.
 When key performance metrics are compared with cost on an instance-by-instance basis, it's easy to spot cost-saving and other optimization opportunities.

 Here are the five views contained in the report: